fernandobhz/github-issues/README.md

 If every resource/issue is numbered, it should check after pagination If all values has been requrested

+*Fault tolerance* That same issue, if the pagination of a repository fails on middle of it It continues on next repository from the first page

 ## What's included

 * Babel